Getting a Low Interest Rate

 When you are offered a "rate lock" from the lender, it means that you are guaranteed to keep a specific interest rate over a certain number of days while you work on your application process.
 This prevents you from getting through your entire application process and discovering at the end that the interest rate has risen higher.

-While there can be a choice of rate lock periods (from 15 to 60 days), the extended ones are typically more expensive.
-The lending institution may agree to hold an interest rate and points for a longer span of time, like 60 days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of a shorter period.
+Although there can be a choice of rate lock periods (from 15 to 60 days), the extended ones are generally more expensive.
+A lender can agree to hold an interest rate and points for a longer span of time, like sixty days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of a shorter period.